google-research/google-research/scalable_shampoo/README.md

 ```

 Weight decay is not applied to bias and batch normalization variables, other
 hyperparameters are identical.
+This has
-Effect of this difference was minor -- but we loved the 1729 step number [9] and did not want to extend it further (likely by less than a hundred steps).
+a small effect, but we loved the 1729 step number [9] and did not want to change it
+further (possibly by less than a hundred steps).

 Learning rate schedule: